bmwcarit/ramses-composer-docs/advanced/android_gradle_plugin/README.md

 raCoConfig {
     // A path on your local machine where you downloaded the Ramses Composer raCoHeadlessPath = '/home/user/Downloads/tools/RamsesComposer-1-0-3/bin/RelWithDebInfo/RaCoHeadless.sh'
-    // A list of tuples where the first element is a RaCo project file, the second one is path to the asset
+    // A list of tuples where the first element is a RaCo project file, the second one is path to the output filename
-    // inside the app, without the extensions (.ramses/.rlogic) inputs = [['../../monkey/monkey.rca', 'app/src/main/assets/monkey']]
+    // Note that the output filename does not include the file extensions (.ramses/.rlogic)
+    // In this example, the plugin will generate two files:
+    // - app/src/main/assets/monkey.ramses
+    // - app/src/main/assets/monkey.rlogic
+    inputs = [['../../monkey/monkey.rca', 'app/src/main/assets/monkey']]
 }